Netflix/PigPen/README.md

 # Closures (yes, the kind with an S)

 Parameterizing your query is trivial.
-Any in scope function parameters or let bindings are available to use in functions.
+Any in-scope function parameters or let bindings are available to use in functions.

     (defn reusable-fn [lower-bound data]
       (let [upper-bound (+ lower-bound 10)]